Lesson Plan - Get It!

 Sounds great!
 Let's sign up!

-- Would you believe that the Tacocopter is actually nothing but a hoax?
+- Would you believe that the TacoCopter is nothing but a hoax?

 It's a fake company offering a fake service that is too good to be true!